For Authors / Contributors

 Publication Decisions

 The editors have the right to reject a submitted work if it does not fit the mission of JPRE or meet submission guidelines.
 All decisions are made without regard to the authors’ demographics, including race, gender, sexual orientation, religious belief, or political opinion.
-Decisions are based on the topics’ importance, originality, validity, and contribution to the field of public relations education.
+Decisions are based on topic importance, originality, validity, and contribution to the field of public relations education.

 Review of Manuscripts